NicholasTanz/NicholasTanz/README.md

 - 👋 Hi, I’m @NicholasTanz
 - 👀 I’m interested in machine learning algorithms and cybersecurity capture the flag events.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more about Flask and React.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me! my email is: nicholastanzillo@gmail.com

 <!---
 NicholasTanz/NicholasTanz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.